Embedding theory as new geometrical mimetic gravity: Introduction

-Mimetic gravity is an example of a theory modification appearing as a result of the change of variables that contains differentiation.
+The transformations \eqref{v1} on which the mimetic gravity is based are the special case of the more general "disformations"{} \cite{Bekenstein1993}, which are invertible in general case, i.e. auxiliary metric $\tilde g_{\m\n}$ can be expressed through the physical metric $g_{\m\n}$ and scalar field $\la$.
+It leads to the fact that in the general case of such a change of variables the theory turns out to be equivalent to GR \cite{arXiv1407.0825}.
+On the contrary, the special transformations \eqref{v1} is non-invertible because the conformal mode of $\tilde g_{\m\n}$ does not contribute to $g_{\m\n}$, i.e. the conformal invariance appears \cite{arXiv1311.3111}.
+Hence the mimetic gravity is an example of a theory modification appearing as a result of the change of variables that contains differentiation while the number of variables remains unchanged as 10 components of $g_{\m\n}$ is replaced by 9 components $\tilde g_{\m\n}$ (without the conformal mode) and the scalar $\la$.
 This modification is caused by the change of the class of variations of independent field variables, which alters the set of possible solutions of the theory according to the property of the variational principle.
 In the case of the change of variables that do not contain a differentiation the change of the class of variations does not occur (of course, if the change of variables does not affect the number of degrees of freedom), so the theory remains unchanged.
 An example of such case is a transition from the metric formulation of GR to the tetrad one.
 Also, if the change of variables contains only spatial derivatives, then the theory usually is not affected due to the common assumption that at the spatial infinity fields decrease sufficiently fast.
 Therefore the presence of time derivatives in the change of variables leads to a significant modification of the theory.
 Since the class of variations becomes smaller after such a change (the variation of an independent variable is always assumed to vanish at the initial and final moments of time, so this requirement put an additional restriction on the original variable), the set of solutions of modified theory turns out to be larger, including all the solutions of the original theory.
 It is precisely so in the case of mimetic gravity: the solutions of \eqref{vi18} at $n=0$ (which corresponds to the absence of mimetic matter) is GR ones.
 A simple example of change of variables with differentiation in 0-dimensional (i.e. mechanical) theory can be found in \cite{statja33}.